 - In step 2, you must select the type of Oracle Client 10g installation.
 I always choose the Administrator option for DBA machines.
 If the Oracle Client is only needed to access the database, you can use the InstantClient option.

 - In step 3, you can set the Oracle Client installation path (or use the default).

 - Step 4 is where Oracle Universal Installer will validate the minimum requirements to proceed with the installation.

 - A summary of the chosen settings will be displayed on the screen.

 - Installation in progress.

-- After installation, you must perform Oracle Net configuration.
-As we are going to edit our tnsnames.ora and sqlnet.ora file manually, we can check the option “Perform typical configuration” and proceed.
+- After installation, Oracle Net configuration must be performed.
+As we are going to edit our tnsnames.ora and sqlnet.ora file manually, we can check the option “Run the typical configuration” and proceed.

 - End of Client Installation

 After performing the Oracle Client installation, we need to configure it so that it works correctly with the database: